ahmetfurkaann/ahmetfurkaann/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 Generally I code desktop application, website with flask.
+- 🌱 Generally I code desktop application with java or website with flask.
 But I’m currently learning Object Detection, Image Processing.
 - 📫 How to reach me: bayramahmet48@gmail.com
 - Linkedin : <a href="https://www.linkedin.com/in/ahmet-furkan-bayram/">Ahmet Furkan Bayram</a>